alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 };
 ```

-### Displaying Character Count
+### Display Character Count

-The `showCount` attribute controls the display of the number of characters entered and can be used with `maxLength`.
+The `showCount` property controls the display of the number of characters entered.
+It is usually used in conjunction with `maxLength`.

 ```tsx
 import { Stack, TextArea } from '@bifrostui/react';